Custom Surfboards

 Paul's Note

-“If you don’t have one of these boards in your quiver, I want encourage you to not only invest in this shape, as it’s one of the most fun boards you’ll surf in a wide variety of waves, but to also spend the extra cash and let me glass on twin marine ply keels.
-They are lighter an fiberglass, and you’d be surprised at how much that positive buoyancy can be felt, as well as the tightness of the overall effect of having the fins perfectly integrated into the structure of the board itself.”
+"If you don't have one of these boards in your quiver, I want to encourage you to not only invest in this shape, as it's one of the most fun boards you'll surf in a wide variety of waves, but to also consider having me glass on twin marine ply keels.
+They are lighter than fiberglass, and you'd be surprised at how much that positive buoyancy can be felt, as well as the tightness of the overall effect of having the fins perfectly integrated into the structure of the board itself."

 Little Egg